Debian-Community/Code-of-Conduct/README.md

 ### 6. Use Channels Appropriately

 Please use the designated channels for their intended purposes.
 If you're unsure where a topic belongs, check the channel description or ask a moderator.
 Misusing channels can disrupt conversations and make it difficult for members to find the information they need.
+It is highly recommended that memes remain in the appropriate channel unless relevant to an active discussion.

 ---